 Activities On Offer

 Kapa Haka is an exciting cultural group to be involved in.
 The group performs throughout the year both in and out of school.
-The Onepoto Festival is one of our biggest performances and draws a large crowd.
 Kapa Haka provides tamariki with an opportunity to represent the Māori culture and learn about tikanga Māori.
-Students practise every Tuesday at 12:30 in the hall.
+The Kapa Haka is open to all students from years 2-6 and is a year long commitment.
+The group practices during class time each week.

 Netball is available through the following competitions at Netball North Harbour

-ANZ Future Ferns for Year 1 to 3 teams are Monday afternoons for 10 weeks
+ANZ Future Ferns for Year 1 to 3 teams are one afternoon per week for 10 weeks

-Primary for Year 4 (Monday afternoons) Two Terms
+Primary for Year 4 (one afternoon per week) Two Terms

-Primary for Year 5 - 6 (Wednesday afternoons) Two Terms
+Primary for Year 5 - 6 (one afternoon per week) Two Terms

 Times for the games are anywhere from 4.00 pm to 7.00pm.